natanelia/comlink-worker-pool/packages/comlink-worker-pool/README.md

 ## Troubleshooting

-- Ensure you are running with Bun v1.0.0+.
 - Worker file paths must be valid URLs relative to the importing module.
 - If you encounter module resolution issues in the playground, try rebuilding the worker pool package.